MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/initialize-data.md

 ---
 # Initialize Data

+This article describes the functionality of Initialize Data activity.
 The Initialize Data activity is a starting point for runbooks that require parameters from an Invoke Runbook activity.
-The [Invoke Runbook](invoke-runbook.md) activity invokes Initialize Data activity.
+The Initialize Data activity is invoked by an [Invoke Runbook](invoke-runbook.md) activity.
 You can use the Initialize Data activity to launch generic runbooks that only perform specific actions.
 For example, use the Initialize Data activity to specify the files to back up in a runbook that performs backup operations.
 To return data to the invoking runbook, end the runbook’s workflow with a [Return Data](return-data.md) activity.

 ## Configure the Initialize Data activity